 In your mind, which aspects of the LC Travel program are unique?

 The rich heritage of Cuba’s music and arts despite (or perhaps because of) the pared down living conditions show a singular resistance and resilience.
 In Cuba, talking about art and music didn’t feel pointless or self-indulgent.
-That to me is the ongoing learning process that Lewis and Clark encourages in all its students – encouraging conversations about perspective, agency and representation with a more global view.
+That to me is the ongoing learning process that Lewis & Clark encourages in all its students – encouraging conversations about perspective, agency and representation with a more global view.

 What was a highlight from your trip?